-Lentils are considered mature when the bottom third of the pods turn yellow to brown and rattle when shaken.
+Lentils are mature when the bottom third of the pods turns yellow to brown and rattle when shaken.
+This is the stage recommended for swathing, desiccation, or pre-harvest herbicide application.

 Swathing